 - Copies of audiovisual material may have to be obtained through off-campus resources; rates for these services would be determined by that resource.

 Permission to use materials from the Archives for publication or public exhibition must be obtained in writing from the South Dakota State University Archives.
 In a written application please indicate which items you are seeking to publish or exhibit and where you wish to publish or exhibit them.

 The Archives would appreciate receiving copies of any publications using items from the collections.
 Use of any archival copies must be only for the purpose stated.
 If you later wish to make a different or additional use of department material (particularly if you will be publishing or exhibiting them), you will need to contact the Archives again for permission.

-In authorizing permission to publish or quote from this material South Dakota State University does not surrender its own right to publish it, or to grant permission to others to do so.
+By authorizing permission to publish or quote from this material, South Dakota State University does not surrender its own right to publish it or grant permission to others to do so.

-The applicant assumes responsibility regarding questions of copyright that may arise in the use of this material.
-Material will be cited as follows: [Collection Name], South Dakota State University Archives, South Dakota State University, Brookings, S.D.
+The applicant assumes the responsibility regarding questions of copyright that may arise in the use of this material.
+The material will be cited as follows: [Collection Name], South Dakota State University Archives, South Dakota State University, Brookings, S.D.

 - Reproduction Charges